null

 Components

-1. Loading Frame: The structure that holds the test specimen and applies the compressive force.
+1. Loading Frame: The part that holds the test specimen and applies the compressive force.

-2. Loading Plates: Plates that distribute the load evenly across the surface of the specimen.
+2. Loading Plates: Plates that spread the load evenly to the surface of the specimen.

-3. Hydraulic System: Provides the force to compress the specimen.
+3. Hydraulic System: The force that compresses the specimen.

-4. Control System: Controls the rate of loading and records the test data.
+4. Control System: Controls the loading rate and records the test data.

 Testing Procedure